Hpauric/hpauric.github.io/_posts/2018-05-10-How-To-Hack-Ethereum-Contracts-The-Easy-Way.md

 comments: true
 image_url: /images/400-300px/charles-dickens-desk-400-300.png
 excerpt: >-
-  I walk through the first level of Ethernaut, a game where you have to hack smart contracts to survive :unlock: :muscle:
+  I walk through the first level of Ethernaut, a game where you have to hack smart contracts to survive &#128275; &#128170;
 ---

 Ethernaut is a game that allows you learn about smart contract security by teaching you how to hack smart contracts :computer::wrench::smirk::bulb::money_with_wings: